Rentap: First war expedition to Sadok Hill

-On 2 June 1857, Charles Brooke organised a war expedition consisting of 3,500 Dayaks and 500 Malays to crush Rentap at his stronghold on Sadok Hill.
+Charles Brooke organised a war expedition consisting of 3,500 Dayaks and 500 Malays to crush Rentap at his stronghold on Sadok Hill.
 By 8 June, they were building a stockade at Rapu, located at the end of Sadok Hill facing the position occupied by Rentap.

 Rentap's fort was formidable as it was surrounded by a cliff, and the walls were made of vertical ironwood (Tebelian) planks that could not be penetrated by rifle shots.
 Within the fort, Rentap's warriors had built a platform from which they could shoot at a narrow backbone of rock which was the only approach to the fort.
 Rentap also had muskets, small cannons and a swivel-gun (captured when Alan Lee was killed at the Battle of Lintang Batang in 1853).

 On 9 June, a group of Iban-Dayak warriors came to assist Rentap and attempted to attack Brooke's camp.
 Brooke sent a division to counter-attack them the following day, driving them back and burning their longhouses.
 Brooke then tried to get his men to storm the Sadok Hill fort at night but they refused the risk.

 At midday on 15 June, Brooke's warriors began to attack the fort under the cover of their pilan screen.
 At 4 p.m., the attacking party reached within a few yards of the fort, whose defenders started throwing spears and stones in addition to using their muskets and small swivel cannons.
 At 5:30 p.m., the leader of the attacking party, a Malay named Abang Aing, was struck by a musket ball while trying to set fire to the wall.
 Rentap's Warriors beat gongs and cheered in triumph, and the attacking party withdrew with their wounded leader that evening.

-The following day, Brooke asked for a hundred of the bravest warriors to accompany him to Atui to attack three longhouses belonging to Iban Dayaks who were supporting Rentap but received no volunteers.
-Some were sick and others running low on provisions.
-Further, the Iban Dayaks were unhappy that Brooke had ignored a bird of omen.
-At 8 a.m., Brooke and his warriors began leaving the hill in defeat.
-Satisfied with his victory, Rentap did not harass them.

-When Brooke's party reached their base camp at Sungai Antu, they found that a flood had swept away their stockade, carried off about 70 of their long war boats, and drowned some of the men guarding them.
-Those who had lost their war boats had to share with the others while going down the Skrang River.

-As a result of his victory, Rentap's popularity increased greatly with the Iban Dayak, who believed the fort was under the protection of the legendary characters Keling and Bunga Nuing, and could not be taken by their enemy.